nest-desktop/nest-desktop/docs/user/usage-external/usage-with-visimpl.rst

 Acknowledgements
 ----------------

-Thanks for collaboration of ViSimpl and NEST Desktop:
+Thanks for the collaboration on ViSimpl and NEST Desktop:

-- Félix De Las Pozas Álvarez (Collaboration of ViSimpl and NEST Desktop)
+- Félix De Las Pozas Álvarez (Collaboration on ViSimpl and NEST Desktop)
 - Marcel Krüger (Insite as recording backend)
 - Óscar David Robles Sánchez (Lead developer of ViSimpl)